blossomingiris/next.js-auth/README.md

   - email
   - user role to 'Administrator' (default role is 'User')
   - activate 2FA
--  User who log in with Google or Github will have ability only to change his user role to 'Administrator' (default role is 'User')
+-  User who log in with Google or Github will have ability only to change his user role to 'Administrator' (default role is 'User').

 #### Logout
 To log out of the application, users can simply click on their Avatar icon and select the "Log out" option.